I cannot give legal advice, but I can help you find the answers!

 A mediator must inform all participants, at or before the outset of the first mediation session, that during the mediation he or she will not represent any participant as a lawyer or perform professional services in any capacity other than as an impartial mediator.
 Subject to the principles of impartiality and self-determination, a mediator may provide information or opinions that he or she is qualified by training or experience to provide.

 A mediator must exercise caution in combining mediation with other alternative dispute resolution (ADR) processes and may do so only with the informed consent of the parties and in a manner consistent with any applicable law or court order.
-The mediator must inform the parties of the general natures of the different processes and the consequences of revealing information during any one process that might be used for decision making in another process, and must give the parties the opportunity to select another neutral for the subsequent process.
+The mediator must inform the parties of the general nature of the different processes and the consequences of revealing information during any one process that might be used for decision-making in another process, and must give the parties the opportunity to select another neutral for the subsequent process.
 If the parties consent to a combination of processes, the mediator must clearly inform the participants when the transition from one process to another is occurring.

 A mediator may present possible settlement options and terms for discussion.
 A mediator may also assist the parties in preparing a written settlement agreement, provided that in doing so the mediator confines the assistance to stating the settlement as determined by the parties.

+The material on this website is informational only regarding The Lawgical Divorce and none of the information on this website should be construed as legal advice or the formation of a MEDIATOR/COACH/LEGAL DOCUMENT ASSISTANT and CLIENT relationship.
 This website is not intended to solicit cases requiring Mediation or Legal Document Assistant Services for matters outside of the State of California.